lookit/lookit-api/docs/source/stimuli.md

 ### Directory structure

-For convenience, several of the newer frames allow you to define a base directory (`baseDir`) as part of the frame definition, so that instead of providing full paths to your stimuli (including multiple file formats) you can give relative paths and specify the audio and/or video formats to expect (`audioTypes` and `videoTypes`).
+For convenience, most frames allow you to define a base directory (`baseDir`) as part of the frame definition, so that instead of providing full paths to your stimuli (including multiple file formats) you can give relative paths and specify the audio and/or video formats to expect (`audioTypes` and `videoTypes`).

 **Images**: Anything without `://` in the string is assumed to be a relative image source.